abhiwand/atk/doc/source/ad_inst_ia1.rst

 Installing On The Master Node
 -----------------------------

-Install the |IAT| rest server and dependencies.
+Install the |IAT| Python rest server and its dependencies.
 Only one instance of the rest server needs to be installed.
 Installation location is flexible, but it is usually installed with the HDFS name node.